Beggar by the Gate

 His plea to repent was directed at each individual standing in the crowd.
 Yet it was also directed at the whole nation of the Jews, and it was mainly the whole nation that he addressed in his next words.

 He promised that if the Jews would repent and follow Christ, they would share in all the blessings that God planned for the church.
 Peter divided the future of the church into two periods and named them by referring to the special blessings that each would bring.
-First would come times of refreshing.
-Then would come times of restoration.
+First would come Times of Refreshing.
+Then would come Times of Restitution (that is, restoration).
 He placed between these two times a single event: the return of Christ.
+Basically, he summarized the future history of planet earth.

-The Greek word "refreshing" suggests coolness, like rain on a hot day, or a cup of water after hard work.
-It can be translated "revival."
+In the Greek phrase translated "times of refreshing," the word "refreshing" is anapsuxis, which suggests coolness, like rain on a hot day, or a cup of water after hard work.11 It can be translated "revival."12 The word "times" is kairos, which often signifies a period marked by events with certain characteristics.13

 Pondering a Question

-The expression "times of refreshing" looks forward to those times in church history when God would do a great work of reviving His people and building His church.
+This expression coined by Peter looks forward to those times in church history when God would do a great work of reviving His people and building His church.
 The rapid expansion of the early church was such a time.
 So was the Reformation in the sixteenth century, the Great Awakening in the eighteenth century, and the explosion of worldwide missions in the nineteenth century.

 Getting Practical

-It has been nearly a century since we have seen anything like a time of refreshing.
-We all should pray that God will grant us yet another such time before Christ returns.
+It has been more than a hundred years since we have seen anything like a time of refreshing.
+The last revival with an impact around the world fell in the period 1904-1906.14 We all should pray that God will grant us yet another refreshing time before Christ returns.
 The secret to effective prayer for revival is to welcome and nurture and achieve revival in ourselves.

 Pondering a Question

-Why is the period after Christ returns called the times of restitution?
+Why is the period after Christ returns called Times of Restitution?

-There will be a threefold restitution after Christ returns.
+There will be a fourfold restitution after Christ returns.

-2) The Davidic dynasty.
-The last Jewish king in the line of David was deposed in 586 BC, when the Babylonians destroyed Jerusalem and took the Jews into captivity.
-Since then, as God predicted through the prophet Daniel, they have remained under gentile rule.
-They will never again have a king of their own until Christ, the rightful heir of David, crushes His enemies and sets up His kingdom over the earth (Psa.
+2. The Davidic dynasty.
+The last Jewish king in the line of David was deposed in 586 BC, when the Babylonians destroyed Jerusalem and took the Jews into captivity.17 Since then, as God predicted through the prophet Daniel, they have remained under gentile domination, even during the brief period (142 BC to 63 BC) when Judea was an independent state under its own kings, all belonging to the Hasmonean House.18 The Jews will never again have a king of their own until Christ, the rightful heir of David, crushes His enemies and sets up His kingdom over the earth (Ps.
 2:6-12).
 This kingdom will last a thousand years, a period known as the Millennium.

 Millennial Reign